African swine fever

 Biosecurity New Zealand checks any passengers and baggage identified as being at high risk of carrying agents of livestock diseases, or other unwanted pests and diseases.
 People who forget to declare items, or who make false declarations, can be fined.

-Before you buy any items online from overseas sites, check whether there are any biosecurity import conditions.
-If you are unsure, contact Biosecurity New Zealand before you make your online purchase, or do not buy the item.
+Before you buy any pork products online from overseas sites, check whether there are any biosecurity import conditions.
+If you're unsure, contact Biosecurity New Zealand before you make your online purchase, or do not buy the item.

 Video – How to stay one step ahead (3:10)